Code-Institute-Submissions/ochukoerewive-msproject_JuneResub/README.md

 # Milestone Project by OCHUKO EREWIVE
 A one page website built using HTML and CSS.
 Simple and easy to use.
-Neat design.
+Neat design with reduced color contractions

 ## Usage